jzsues/emag/README.md

 ### About

-Chartee is a charting library which currently supports ios platform.
+EMag is a scaffolding using to create flipboard-like app.

 ###Screenshots